All Episodes

 Do you want these sorts of things?

-It isn't gonna be long before you get pregnant and you go to the OBGYN, and he tells you, well, we've just done the tests, and your your your son uh is going to be uh have a tendency to be overweight, have freckles, and have red hair.
+And all of this, I cautioned, I said, we're going to need a whole batch of really quality ethics people in medicine and science to deal with these things because it's going to, I remember my exact words, it isn't going to be long before you get pregnant and you go to the OBGYN and he tells you, well, we've just done the tests and your son is going to have a tendency to be overweight, have freckles, and have red hair.

 And the parent wouldn't want to do that to a child.

-Overweight and red hair with freckles.
+Overweight and red hair with freckles?

 Why?

-Oh no, let's let's let's uh terminate this pregnancy, and we'll try again and hope we get a different DNA mix.
+And we'll try again and hope we get a different DNA mix.

-And everybody pooped.
+And everybody poops.

-Oh, come on, Rush, people aren't that callettes.
+Oh, come on, Rush.

-That's not gonna happen.
+That's not going to happen.

 Well, it is happening.

-Finally it's happened.
+Finally, it's happened.

 Controversy has erupted.

-This is over in the U.K. over a new technique offered on the NHS over there, which screens embryos for over 200 inherited diseases.
+This is over in the UK over a new technique offered on the NHS over there, which screens embryos for over 200 inherited diseases.

 Doctors are heralding the test as revolutionary for the diagnosis of genetic disorders.